MicrosoftDocs/azure-management-docs/articles/copilot/network-management.md

 author: skishen505
 ---

-# Azure networking capabilities using Microsoft Copilot in Azure
+# Azure networking capabilities using Microsoft Copilot in Azure (preview)

 Copilot in Azure for networking can help you answer questions about Azure networking services and troubleshoot network connectivity issues.
 It offers contextual responses and actionable insights based on Microsoft's extensive networking knowledge and your Azure environment.